-- x (Variable) Input variable.
-The shape of x should be (batchsize, # of channels, height, width). - pyramid_height (int) the number of pyramid levels - pooling_class (MaxPooling2D or AveragePooling2D) Only MaxPooling2D class can be available for now. - use_cudnn (bool) If True and cuDNN is enabled, then this function uses cuDNN as the core implementation.
+• x (Variable) - Input variable.
+The shape of x should be (batchsize, # of channels, height, width).

+- pyramid_height (int) Number of pyramid levels - pooling_class (MaxPooling2D or AveragePooling2D) Only MaxPooling2D class can be available for now. - use_cudnn (bool) If True and cuDNN is enabled, then this function uses cuDNN as the core implementation.